-- Successfully complete NRES 594. - Attend NRES Seminar.
-See http://nres.illinois.edu/seminars/upcoming for the schedule. - Turn in the adviser approved Plan of Study the end of the semester (December 15th for fall; May 15th for spring) to NRES Student Services.
+- Successfully complete NRES 594, including attending the NRES seminar throughout the semester to gain exposure to research of interest to the NRES department.
+See http://nres.illinois.edu/calendar/seminar\upcoming for the schedule. - Turn in the adviser approved Plan of Study the end of the semester (December 15th for fall; May 15th for spring) to NRES Student Services.
 Students whose first semester is summer must meet the fall deadline. - Appoint the Advisory Committee. - During this semester, students should begin drafting their research proposals, which are due at the end of the second semester.